 With parliament on recess, this is a good moment to reflect and take stock, and decide whether to pause and keep options open, to roll back preparations, or reevaluate their options on a more strategic basis.
 For many, the response to Brexit has been quite tactical and business strategy has been to keep options open for as long as possible.
 However, it is difficult for them to do that for much longer, especially international investors for whom the UK is only one market of many.

-My advice to business would be to think about the extra six months through the following five lenses:
+My advice to business would be to think about the extra six months through the following six lenses:

 In addition to planning for Brexit, this is also welcome time to regear your business for the longer period of uncertainty that lies ahead of us.
 Brexit has brought home to many in the UK the fact that uncertainty is a constant characteristic of the business environment.
 While businesses may crave certainty, it doesn’t look like it will come anytime soon.
 This six month grace period is a good opportunity to focus on future-proofing your organisation against a backdrop of disruption and uncertainty.
 Reimagining the possible when it comes to how you use technology, reshaping your workforce to become more agile, and reorienting your business to the new trade environment should all be top of the agenda.